Tom0267/DES-Reducer/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your proposed changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate documentation.

-## Licence

-This project is licensed under the GNU General Public License v3.0 (GPL v3).
-This means that any modifications or derivative works must also be open-source and distributed under the same licence.
-See the LICENSE file for more details.

 ## Acknowledgements

 Special thanks to the open-source community for providing the tools and libraries that made this project possible.